ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 val get_char : unit -> char = <fun>
 ```

 In this implementation, the record returned by the call to `tcgetattr` is not modified.
 A copy is made using `{ termio with c_icanon = false; c_echo = false }`.
-This copy only differs from the `termio` value on fields `c_icanon` and `c_echo`, which is the meaning of `termio with …`
+This copy only differs from the `termio` value on fields `c_icanon` and `c_echo`.

-In the second call to `tcsetattr`, we restore the terminal attributes to their initial state without explicitly reading them.
+In the second call to `tcsetattr`, we restore the terminal attributes to their initial state.

 ## Imperative Control Flow

-OCaml provides a sequence operator `;` that allows chaining expressions, as well as `for` loops and `while` loops, which execute a block of code repeatedly.
+OCaml allows you to evaluate expressions in sequence and provides `for` loops and `while` loops to execute a block of code repeatedly.

-### Sequence Operator
+### Evaluating Expressions in Sequence

 **`let … in`**